Global Law Enforcers Seek Trend Micro's Help In Taking Down Top Ransomware Threat Group Lockbit

+data-text="Global Law Enforcers Seek Trend Micro's Help in Taking Down Top Ransomware Threat Group LockBit" data-link=" Law Enforcers Seek Trend Micro's Help in Taking Down Top Ransomware Threat Group LockBit" class="whatsapp">Shar Trend helps shield the world from an unreleased ransomware attack and delivers advanced protection to customers

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 23 February 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ) a global cybersecurity leader, today revealed its critical role in helping global law enforcement partners disrupt mega-ransomware group LockBit , and kill the viability of its long-term malware plans.
+HONG KONG SAR - Media OutReach Newswire - 23 February 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 4704 ) a global cybersecurity leader, today revealed its critical role in helping global law enforcement partners disrupt mega-ransomware group LockBit , and kill the viability of its long-term malware plans.
 Through undercover infiltration, Trend helped prevent the release of the group's next malware products and automatically installed protection for Trend Micro customers, even before the group themselves had finished testing.

 This group was responsible for about 25 percent* of all ransomware leaks in 2023 and caused billions of dollars in losses for thousands of global victims over the past four years.

-McArdle continued, "Last week Trend secured global Microsoft users from a critical vulnerability and this week we were a part of dethroning the most critical threat actor group in the world.
-Now, insiders aren't naïve enough to assume this will eliminate the crime group, but we know that no sane criminal would want to be involved with this group again."
+McArdle continued, 'Last week Trend secured global Microsoft users from a critical vulnerability and this week we were a part of dethroning the most critical threat actor group in the world.
+Now, insiders aren't nave enough to assume this will eliminate the crime group, but we know that no sane criminal would want to be involved with this group again.'

 Ransomware is one of the most serious cyber threats facing organizations today, known for disrupting schools, hospitals, governments, and businesses and imperiling critical national infrastructure.
 It does all of this while lining the pockets of a few small cybercrime groups: last year, victims paid over $1 billion to these groups and their affiliates, a record figure.